Spending one day in Amsterdam and looking for an easy-to-follow itinerary? Look no further! I have a complete guide for you.

 Check price and read reviews, check: Booking.com | HotelsCombined

 Map of Amsterdam in a day

 Click here to open this interactive map on your mobile.
-We have added the locations of all the establishments and attractions mentioned in this article.
+I have added the locations of all the establishments and attractions mentioned in this article.

-To create your own maps, check out our Google My Maps guide.
+To create your own maps, check out my Google My Maps guide.

 Tips for your one day in Amsterdam

 - Don’t spend time in lines.
 Decide upon your itinerary and buy skip-the-line-tickets in advance.

 - Wear comfy walking shoes.
 Amsterdam City center is full of cobblestone streets and they can be quite unregular at times.
 You can copy Bruna’s packing list if you want.

 - Don’t walk on the bike lanes.
 In the same way you wouldn’t walk on the streets because there are cars, don’t walk on the bike lanes.
 It can be dangerous.